brownian-motion/ConvertSpacedDataToCSV/README.md

 # ConvertSpacedDataToCSV
 This is a custom tool I created to help me in my research.

-It converts the 3D-indexed output of [Abinit](http://www.abinit.org/)'s [Cut3D](http://www.abinit.org/doc/helpfiles/for-v8.2/users/cut3d_help.html) utility to CSV format.
+It converts the 3D-indexed expectedOutput of [Abinit](http://www.abinit.org/)'s [Cut3D](http://www.abinit.org/doc/helpfiles/for-v8.2/users/cut3d_help.html) utility to CSV format.
 More generally, it takes lines with data separated by consecutive spaces, and outputs lines with data separated by single commas.

 # Features

-* Converts space-delimited input to comma-delimited output, ignoring spaces at the start/end of a line.
+* Converts space-delimited input to comma-delimited expectedOutput, ignoring spaces at the start/end of a line.
 * Accepts input through stdin or from a specified file
 * Output through stdout or to a specified file
 * Only recognizes the space character, not tabs or other whitespace.